-- The Australian Tax Office has made a class ruling (which means it is a legal ruling that applies to HomeGround Real Estate only) that allows landlords who list their property with us at a discounted rental rate (eg less than market rent) to claim the gap as a tax deduction at the end of financial year.
+The Australian Tax Office has made a class ruling that allows landlords who list their property with us at a discounted rental rate to claim the gap as a tax deduction at the end of financial year.

-- At the end of financial year we (HomeGround Real Estate) will provide you with all of the documents you need to do your tax return – including a tax deductable donation receipt for the amount of rent you have deducted to provide a more affordable property to a tenant or tenants.
-For example your property is worth $550 at market rent and you decide you only need $450 in rent and want to offer the property to a family in need.
-We will provide you with a donation receipt for $5200 (made up of the $100 per week in rent you have foregone) from Launch Housing (our parent organisation).
+At the end of financial year HomeGround Real Estate will provide you with all of the documents you need to do your tax return – including a tax deductable donation receipt for the amount of rent you have deducted to provide a more affordable property to tenant/s.
+For example, if your property is worth $550 at market rent and you decide to list at lower rental rate of $450.
+We will provide you with a donation receipt for $5200, this is made up of the $100 per week in rent you have foregone and you will receive a receipt Launch Housing (our parent organisation) with the total amount.

-- The tax ruling is not designed as a financial incentive but it does recognise your contribution by allowing you to legitimately claim the gap between market rent and any discount you decide you can offer.
+- The tax ruling is not designed as a financial incentive but it does recognise your contribution by allows you to claim the gap between market rent and any discount you decide to offer.

-- A discount of just 10% off the market rent can make housing affordable for thousands of Victorians who are otherwise priced out of the market and at risk of homelessness.
+- If you choose to list your property at a discount of just 10% off the market rent you can make housing affordable for Victorians who are otherwise priced out of the market and at risk of homelessness.

 - Please contact your financial adviser or tax accountant for more detailed advice on how this ruling might apply to you and your financial situation.
 Here is a link to the ATO ruling online that your accountant/adviser can refer to https://www.ato.gov.au/law/view/pdf/pbr/cr2016-042.pdf